 Welcome to Food History Reading Group.
-This reading group is convened by postgraduate students and Postdoctoral researchers in the history department at Warwick.
-We aim to provide a friendly and inspiring environment to discuss different themes and approaches to food history.
-We welcome students and scholars from different disciplines to join in our discussion.
+This reading group is convened by postgraduate students and postdoctoral researchers in the History Department at the University of Warwick.
+We aim to provide a friendly and inspiring environment to discuss different themes and approaches to food history, and welcome students and scholars from different disciplines to join in our discussion.

-We hold sessions once in each month at term times.
+Sessions are held once a month at term times.
 During each session, one group member will convene the session and lead the discussion.
 Each meeting will be on a different topic, and please do feel free to only join us for the discussions that interest you!